chuazy94/zy_blog_2/_posts/2021-06-25-euros-prediction-ro16.md

 Another strange one where the score matrix puts the Swiss as favourites against the world champions, and a most probable score of 2-1.
 Gerald's model puts the French as favourites at 44%, althogh the most probable score will be a 1-1 draw.
 This is mainly due to the French struggling to create high quality chances in their group stages.
 Having only scored 4 (1 own goal and 1 penalty), they have been outperformed by the Swiss in their xG performance.

 The French have struggled for goals in the groups despite creating decent chances, but were unlucky to be placed in such a tough group and still came out on top.
-We fancy things to click for them in the knockouts and blow the Swiss away. **France 2-0 Switzerland** (I changed to 2)
+We fancy things to click for them in the knockouts and emerge with a comfortable victory. **France 2-0 Switzerland**

 ### RO16 Match 7: England vs Germany (Home Advantage)
 <em>Weighted xG (1.16 - <span style="color:blue">2.03</span>) /